databricks-industry-solutions/daxs/README.md

 ## Future Development

-- Complete the implementation of scalable anomaly detection in `02_many_models_ad.py`.
-- Enhance the `03_predict_anomalies.py` script to incorporate scalability features for real-time, large-scale anomaly detection.
 - Develop additional visualization tools for better interpretation of anomalies.
 - Implement more advanced explainability techniques to provide deeper insights into detected anomalies.
+- Include an option to deploy thousands of trained models behind a single or multiple Model Serving endpoint(s) for real time anomaly detection use cases.

 DAXS has the potential to revolutionize predictive maintenance in the manufacturing industry by providing an accessible, scalable, and explainable solution for anomaly detection.
 Join us in developing this powerful tool to help businesses improve their operations and reduce unplanned downtime.